Tommy Murphy Cup

 The Tommy Murphy Cup was a Gaelic football competition, featuring senior county teams eliminated from the early stages of the All-Ireland Senior Football Championship and also Kilkenny when not fielding a team in the main All-Ireland.
-The series of games, organised by the Gaelic Athletic Association, were played during the summer months with the final being played in August at Croke Park.
+The series of games, organised by the Gaelic Athletic Association, were played during the summer months, with the final being played in August at Croke Park.
 The Cup was named after Tommy Murphy, a footballer from County Laois who was, appropriately for the competition, the only member of the Team of the Millennium from a county which had not won an All-Ireland.

 Later changes to the All-Ireland Senior Football Championship meant that the 2008 Tommy Murphy Cup featured the eight lowest-ranking teams in National Football League, unless the teams reached the final of their respective provincial championships.
-Antrim beat holders Wicklow in the final.
+Antrim defeated the holder Wicklow in the final.
 The cup was cancelled after the 2008 tournament.

+Format

+The Tommy Murphy Cup was a single elimination tournament.
+Each team was afforded only one defeat before being eliminated from the championship.
+Pairings for matches were drawn at random and there was no seeding.
+Each match was played as a single leg.
+If a match was drawn there was a period of extra time; however, if both sides were still level at the end of extra time, a replay took place, and so on until a winner was found.